civican/legisinfo/42-1/bills/C-76/bill_text.md

 ### Section 45

-  **(1)** By November 15 in each year, the Chief Electoral Officer shall make available to the member for each electoral district and, on request, to each registered party that endorsed a candidate in the electoral district in the last election, a copy — taken from the Register of Electors — **in electronic form, or in formats that include electronic form**, of the lists of electors for the electoral district.
+  **(1)** By November 15 in each year, the Chief Electoral Officer shall make available to the member for each electoral district and, on request, to each registered party that endorsed a candidate in the electoral district in the last election, a copy — taken from the Register of Electors — in electronic form, or in formats that include electronic form, of the lists of electors for the electoral district.

 ### Section 38